sgoulas/pdpProject/docs/DevelopmentDiary/August/August.md

 Hitting the one hour mark, why is this so hard?
 Am I missing something obvious?

-The official documentation exampels does not work:
+The official documentation example does not work:

 ```tsx
 // pages/_document.js